 In summary, a variety of methods including ASAP, ASPM and SS3 have been used to model this stock.
 It is clear that care has been taken to ensure that the assessment is appropriate for the stock and for the harvest strategy (and implied HCRs) and takes into account the major features relevant to the biology of the species and the nature of the fishery.
 Alternative models are explored.
 Overall the assessment is appropriate for the stock and for the harvest control rule.
 However there remain issues with some parameters that could impact the current of stock status.
-As such the assessment does not take into account all major features relevant to biology of the species and the nature of the fishery and this is reflected in the scoring under the assessment.
+As such the assessment does not take into account all major features relevant to biology of the species and the nature of the assessment.